mpsarakis/git-on-qnap-installer/readme.md

    The Git build script (`build-git.sh`) and a custom CentOS repository configuration (`CentOS-Base.repo`) are copied into the container.

 3. **Git Build Process:**
-   Inside the container, the build script compiles and installs Git into the designated toolchain directory.
+   Inside the container, the build script compiles and installs Git into the designated destination directory.

 4. **Git Wrapper Installation:**
-   A Git wrapper (`git-wrapper`) is installed into the toolchain directory.
+   A Git wrapper (`git-wrapper`) is installed into the destination directory.
 This wrapper sets environment variables (`GIT_TEMPLATE_DIR` and `GIT_EXEC_PATH`) to ensure Git locates its helper programs and template files correctly, making the installation relocatable.

 5. **Cleanup:**
    The Docker container is stopped and removed after the build process completes.